ReactION-js/landing-page/README.md

-# nodometerjs.com
+# landing-page
-Documentation page for Nodometer
+Documentation page for Landing-page